secretnodes/secretnodes.org/docs/ss.md

 As stated in [The Token Swap Proposal](https://www.puzzle.report/secret/chains/secret-1/governance/proposals/14), everyone will have until the end of 2020.

-## What will go live on the go live date?
+## When will the swap finally go live?

 It's live now! go to https://secretswap.io